 - (a) During the engagement period, either party concealed a material fact concerning his or her physical or mental health;

-- (b) Prior to the marriage, either party concealed a fact concerning his or her financial condition which would influence an ordinary person’s choice of spouse; and
+- (b) Before the marriage, either party concealed a fact concerning his or her financial condition which would influence an ordinary person’s choice of spouse; and

-- (c) At the time of the marriage, either party was capable of giving consent but gave it as a result of duress, menace, fraud, or undue influence.
+- (c) At the time of the marriage, either party was capable of giving consent but gave it due to duress, menace, fraud, or undue influence.

 - One of the parties was married to someone else at the time of the marriage.
-In some jurisdictions, this is a basis for annulment as well as nullity of marriage.
+In some jurisdictions, this is a basis for annulment and nullity of marriage.

 - One of the parties is impotent (unless it is found that the other party was aware of this fact before marriage and gave consent to enter into marriage anyway).

-- Either party has another spouse still living at the time of the second marriage.
+- Either party has another spouse still living in the second marriage time.

-- One or both parties entered into the marriage in reliance upon the other party’s fraudulent representation or misconduct.
+- One or both parties entered the marriage relying on the other party’s fraudulent representation or misconduct.

 The Marriage Annulment Process in California